MI 6 HQ, London, England, UK Present Day.

 “Very Good Bryn, I have something for you.
 You’ve been noticed by the Rose herself.
 I would recognize that handwriting anywhere.
 Follow me.”

-He followed Nephrami in the Captain’s cabin, where he had spent a pleasant evening or two with the rest of the senior members of the crew with Belvaya and the First Mate Commander Peiper.
+He followed Nephrami to the Captain’s cabin, where he had spent a pleasant evening or two with the rest of the senior members of the crew with Belvaya and the First Mate Commander Peiper.

 “Any word on Peiper or Bel?”
 He asked the Angel.